Rohit-Commits46/Rohit-Commits46/README.md

 * 💻 I specialize in **Backend Development** and building highly scalable, secure systems using **Node.js, Express, and Python**.
 * 🧠 Passionate about **GenAI and Machine Learning**, developing tools like RAG pipelines, automated ATS builders, and edge-device ML models for sound classification.
 * 🏆 Active **Competitive Programmer** with a peak rating of **1856 (Knight)** on LeetCode and **1200 (Pupil)** on Codeforces.
-* ⚽ Off the screen, you can find me co-organizing **futsal** tournaments, boxing, or hitting the gym for heavy compound lifts.

 ---